You are viewing United States

 One of the best ways to prevent infestations is to act BEFORE the pest is present.
 Using a proactive approach with early-season sprays of botanicals directed at target pests can stop an infestation before it happens.
 Act early and plan your IPM program to prevent pests rather than fight the problem after an infestation has started.

 Specialty crop growers committed to reducing insecticide resistance create an IPM program that includes various chemicals with different modes of action in rotation.
-Growers need to update their rotation programs to avoid pests growing resistant to the chemicals used over time.
-Many chemicals have a limited amount of sprays that can be applied per season.
+Growers must update their rotation programs to avoid pests growing resistant to the chemicals used over time.
+Many chemicals have limited sprays that can be applied per season.
 Alternating with softer chemicals that do not have this limitation can help growers avoid using their hard-hitting chemistries too early and being left with very few chemical options by the end of the season.

 SWD are attracted to ripe, overripe, damaged, and rotting fruits1.
 Fruit needs to be harvested quickly after ripening to lessen the amount of time spent in the field and limit its exposure to the SWD.
 Remember that SWD are attracted to ripening, ripe, overripe, damaged, and rotting fruit.
 A helpful tip is to understand your chemistries' re-entry interval and to use caution when applying harsh chemicals that could delay harvesting.

-Gemsei™ is an OMRI-Listed®, EPA registered, garlic oil-based, contact insecticide and powerful repellent that controls a wide range of pests, especially lepidopteran insects, on various crops.
-Gemsei provides a unique set of modes of action – antifeedant deterrent, mating disruption, and anti-oviposition - limiting the likelihood of target pests developing pesticide resistance.
+AlliCURB™ is an OMRI-Listed®, 25(b) Exempt, garlic oil-based, contact insecticide and powerful repellent that controls a wide range of pests, especially lepidopteran insects, on various crops.
+AlliCURB provides a unique set of modes of action – antifeedant deterrent, mating disruption, and anti-oviposition - limiting the likelihood of target pests developing pesticide resistance.

 Compatible with Beneficials and Pollinators